 Girls Not Brides is not a funding mechanism.
 The activities of its members are financed by their own means.

-The organisations listed above also fund grassroots and programmatic work on the issue of child marriage.
+Most of the organisations listed above also fund grassroots and programmatic work on the issue of child marriage.